Blister packs of various medications spread out

 Polypharmacy is the norm, not the exception

 Over half of Canadians 65 and older take five or more medications.
-Drug-drug interactions multiply with each addition and are rarely well-modeled in the clinical trial data.
+Drug-drug interactions multiply with each addition and are rarely well-modeled in clinical trial data.

 02